-Website offers articles by Maryland writer Mary Meehan on all major life-or-death issues; also includes sections on the "Art of Persuasion" and "Recapturing the Joy of Life"; presents "Life Quotes" and links to many groups that offer alternatives to violence
+Website offers articles on all major life-or-death issues; also includes a section on the "Art of Persuasion"; presents "Life Quotes" and links to many groups that offer alternatives to violence

-Provides information on abortion doctors and clinics sued for malpractice or found deficient by state agencies
+Provides information on abortion doctors and clinics, including many sued for malpractice or found deficient by state agencies

 This website features information on abortion malpractice around the U.S.; needs more volunteers to research specific cases